 The Canadian Energy Research Institute estimates that $253 billion will be invested in new oil sands capacity over the next quarter century as output of bitumen continues to increase.
+Alberta is expected to produce approximately 3.7 million barrels of bitumen a day by 2021, up from the current 1.7 million barrels per day.
 Several technical challenges must be overcome for the energy industry to remain competitive and environmentally aware.
 Examples include air, water, and land management, natural gas substitution, infrastructure constraints, and improved recovery and processing methods.
 The oil and gas technology and services sector is a key player in meeting these challenges.
 Through advancements made in technology and innovation, businesses in these sectors position themselves to become vital suppliers of technologies and services to the global market.

-- Revenues for this sector increased by 40% from 2009 to 2010 to about $18 billion (because of a large increase in drilling activity).
-The industry more than doubled in size between 2000 and 2010.
+- Revenues for this sector increased by 28% from 2010 to 2011 to about $25 billion (because of a large increase in drilling activity).
+The industry more than doubled in size between 2001 and 2011.

 - Alberta is home to the third largest crude oil resource in the world.
 The majority of the resource is found in Alberta's oil sands with proven reserves of over 170 billion barrels of bitumen that can be economically extracted using current technologies.
 As new technologies are developed, the ultimate potential for bitumen reserves could increase significantly to over 300 billion barrels of bitumen supply.

 - Alberta has extensive natural gas resources that include conventional natural gas plus unconventional coalbed methane and shale gas supplies.
-Reserves of conventional natural gas currently stand at 36.4 trillion cubic feet (tcf) and 2.4 tcf from coalbed methane.
+Reserves of conventional natural gas currently stand at 33 trillion cubic feet (tcf) and 2.4 tcf from coalbed methane.
+The province estimates the remaining ultimate potential of marketable conventional natural gas to be 74 trillion cubic feet.
 Given the early stage of development of shale gas in Alberta, the reserve potential has not yet been assessed.